Prune the Product Tree Template

 Create your own version of Prune the Product Tree

 Making your own versions of Prune the Product Tree is easy.
-Miro’s whiteboard tool is the perfect canvas to create and share them.
+Miro is the perfect tool to create and share them.
 Get started by selecting the Prune the Product Tree Template, then take the following steps to make one.

 Frame the activity for teams new to the game.
 For anyone who needs context, spend a few minutes guiding everyone through the exercise.
 The features found closest to the tree trunk represent near-term priorities.
 Features on the branches’ outer arms represent long-term future plans.
 The challenge is to prioritize near-term, current, and future product plans.